Thor: Ragnarok: Marketing

 For the week of August 21, Ragnarok once again had the most social media conversations, according to comScore and its PreAct service.
 New clips of Thor and Hulk fighting, released on the same day as the Floyd Mayweather Jr. vs. Conor McGregor fight, helped generate the 57,000 new conversations for the week.
 From September 25 to October 15, Ragnarok had the second-most social media conversations according to the service, and was once again first for the week of October 16 following the release of extended clips and plot details.
 Beginning October 6, 2017, Disney California Adventure showed a sneak peek of the film at the Sunset Showcase Theater in Hollywood Land, presented in 3D with "special in-theater effects".
 Ahead of the United States release of the film, Hemsworth, Hiddleston, Blanchett, Goldblum, Ruffalo, and Thompson appeared with James Corden on the late-night talk show The Late Late Show with James Corden (2015–2023) to present a "4D" version of the film, which was actually a stage play.
 The cast performed various scenes from the film live in low-budget costumes and with cardboard stage props.
-Additional promotional partners of the film included Red Robin, United Healthcare, and Screenvision Media.
+Additional promotional partners of the film included Red Robin, UnitedHealthcare, and Screenvision Media.